osmanthuspeace/osp-cli/README.md

 # OSP CLI

+### Warning: This project is under development, and there may be major changes in later versions

-A command-line tool to quickly scaffold a new project with the selected framework, UI library, package manager and so on.
+A command-line tool to quickly scaffold a new back-stage management project with the selected framework in React ecosystem, package manager and so on.

 ## Features

 - **Simple Project Initialization**
-- **Supports Multiple Frameworks**
-- **Multiple Package Manager Support**:
+- **Multiple Frameworks and Package Manager Support**:
+- **Can be highly customizable**:

 ## Installation